Summary: We're excited to announce the launch of a new security feature in Ziflow - Two-Factor Authentication (2FA).

 If you lost the backup code, go to the Two-factor Authentication section under your Ziflow profile, hit the Regenerate button, provide your Ziflow password, and enter the security code from the authentication app.
 This will regenerate the backup code that could be used in case of any problems with your device.

 With the backup code, you can quickly get into your account without providing a security token from the authentication app.
 Sign in to Ziflow using your credentials, and select the recovery code option.
-Once you enter the backup code, you'll be shown a new code and allowed to enter your Zfilow account.
+Once you enter the backup code, you'll be shown a new code and allowed to enter your Ziflow account.

 Retrieve Ziflow access with the help of the Ziflow administrator.